cit-upenn/cit-591-fall-2017-project-liquidmap/README.md

 The equation used is: colorWeight = 1 / ((redValue + 1) ^ 1.1).

-Values of 255, i.e. "White" in a grayscale image, are automatically assigned a weight equal to zero.
+Values of 255, i.e. "White" in a grayscale image, are automatically assigned a weight equal of zero.
 If all pixels have a value of 255, then all pixels will be assigned a weight equal to one.

-####Vector Data
+**Vector Data**
 A `VectorDataSource` is a list of latitudes and longitudes from which we draw a random sample.
 For instance, one could imagine a list of the locations of all fire emergencies in a city for a year or a list consisting of just one point (e.g., the location of your home).
 If probability weights (the likelihood of the point being chosen by the program) are provided then they will be used.
 If weights are not provided then each point will have a weight equal to one.

 The file for `VectorDataSource` must be formatted as follows: 1). tab-delimited text file 2). no column headers 3). only two or three columns, where the first column is latitude, the second column is longitude, and the third column (optional) is probability weight.